Our LLC attorneys in Florida can help with drafting, filing, and all other aspects of owning a limited liability company.

 The SBA suggests that an LLC have an Operating Agreement.
 Florida does not require your business to have an operating agreements.
-However, we recommend that your business have an operating agreement if your business is a multi-member LLC.
+However, Our LLC attorneys in Florida recommend that your business have an operating agreement if your business is a multi-member LLC.
 An Operating agreement will structure your LLC’s finances and organization, and will provide your business with rules and regulations that will allow it to run smoothly.
 At a minimum, your operating agreement should include the percentage of interests owned by each member, the allocation of profits and losses of the business between its members, the member’s rights and responsibilities and other provisions that will bring harmony to the business through its life and upon dissolution.

 You should have an operating agreement when running your LLC.
 An operating agreement is necessary to run your business for the following reasons:

 - It will help Courts determine that you were responsible in forming your LLC and therefore the Courts will be inclined to respecting your personal liability protection.